-Full List of Mattress Brands Made in the USA
+Complete List of Mattress Brands Made in the USA

-Saatva has roots all across the US, with factory operations in 12 states and fulfillment centers in even more.
-Their innerspring are mattresses are sold at multiple firmness levels to appeal to a variety of different sleepers.
+Saatva has roots across the US, with factory operations in 12 states and fulfillment centers in even more.
+Their innerspring mattresses are sold at multiple firmness levels to appeal to a variety of different sleepers.
 The cover is made of 100% organic cotton.
-They do the small things too to help your sleeping experience, like a small extra strip of memory foam around the lumbar region to help with additional pressure relief.
-Coils inside the mattress are individually wrapped, which helps isolate motion on the bed so you don’t disturb your partner.
+They do the small things to help your sleeping experience, like a small extra strip of memory foam around the lumbar region to help with additional pressure relief.
+Coils inside the mattress are individually wrapped, which helps isolate motion on the bed, so you don’t disturb your partner.
 The medium firmness of their base model is comfortable for a wide variety of sleepers, whether you like to sleep on your back or side.
 The Saatva also has edge support, which makes sense given its innerspring construction.
 Read more in our full Saatva breakdown.

 Amerisleep makes and sells five different mattresses designed to fit different types of sleepers.
 Do you sleep mostly on your back or stomach?
 Then take a look at the Amerisleep AS1 or the Amerisleep AS2.
 Are you predominantly a side sleeper?
 The soft and contouring AS4 or the bouncy AS5 is aimed at you.

-Layla is on a mission to help people get a better night’s sleep so that they can feel more themselves the next day.
+Layla is on a mission to help people get a better night’s sleep so they can feel more themselves the next day.
 Layla only offers two types of mattresses, but they’re supposed to be suited for anyone.

 Established in 2008, PlushBeds is dedicated to creating sustainable, eco-friendly mattresses that contain no chemicals, ensuring its customers get the healthiest night’s sleep possible.
 They have a certified organic factory in California and control their supply chain from start to finish so that they can guarantee their mattresses are made from certified organic and natural materials.